 “The tools that were available to monitor micro-organisms in those applications were traditional tools: things like a microscope and culture-based tests, which are gold standards and very good at what they do, they just take a fair bit of time and expertise.

 “Particularly the time point is a big issue if you’re taking samples from a drinking water system and testing them for micro-organisms, and it takes two days or more to get results back.
-During that time, you could still have a problem there, but you don’t know about it till the results come back.”
+During that time, you could still have a problem there, but you don’t know about it until the results come back.”

 Customers could include drinking water treatment plants and manufacturing interests – both spots where microbes can foul the final product. squishing fireflies Micro-organisms may be everywhere, and the ATP they create, spend, and recreate may also be ubiquitous, but what about the luciferase and luciferin – does every test require the squishing of five or 10 light-bringing beetles?
-“They did have to have graduate students or poor undergrads going out, collecting and actually harvesting the enzyme from the fireflies at the time, and purifying it,”says Duguay.
+“They did have to have graduate students or poor undergrads going out, collecting and actually harvesting the enzyme from the fireflies at the time, and purifying it,” says Duguay.

 “It’s commercially available now from recombinant technology.”